dstackai/dstack/docs/examples.md

         </h3>

         <p>
-            Learn how to deploy Llama 3.2 Vision Models.
+            Learn how to deploy Llama 3.2 vision models.
         </p>
     </a>
 </div>